uds5501/django-schools/README.md

 + Create a Teacher Account
 + Create super user `./manage.py createsuperuser`
-+ Login as Superuser and give `Staff status` to that user
++ Login as Superuser and give `Staff status` to teacher user & create an `AcademicYear`

 ## Deployment